martinpro1000/WordMatcher/README.md

 # WordMatcher™

-WordMatcher will check all the files in the directory, or just a single file and give you an ouput number of the specified word containing
+WordMatcher will check all the files or just one, and give you a number of how many times it contains the specified word.

 ## Support